 In his first season, Los Che conceded only 27 goals.
 By way of comparison, Chelsea under José Mourinho in his first season back – himself no stranger to solidifying a defence – conceded 32 in the Premier League, and Valencia certainly didn’t enjoy the same position as runaway favourites for the title.

-All of which makes their achievements in the 2003-04 season more remarkable.
-Valencia’s previous league title had been written off by most as an isolated victory, but they returned stronger after the disappointment of the last campaign, and reclaimed their title from Real Madrid in style.
-The jibes of boring could certainly not be levelled against this side, who scored 71 goals on their way to claiming the title, with only Madrid, who scored 72, bettering their total.
+All of which makes their achievements in the 2003/04 season more remarkable.
+Valencia’s previous league title had been written off by most as an isolated victory, but they returned stronger after the disappointment of the last campaign and reclaimed their title from Real Madrid in style.
+The jibes of boring could certainly not be levelled against this side, who scored 71 goals on their way to claiming the title, with only Los Blancos, who scored 72, bettering their total.

 This upturn in Valencia’s form was due in no small part to Mista – the Spanish striker had an outstanding season, contributing 24 goals in all competitions, including that delightful goal against Marseille which sealed the UEFA Cup.
 Although Benítez made several signings in the close-season, providing greater depth in the squad, it is interesting to note that his preferred first-team was largely the same which won the league in his first season, highlighting a level of consistency that was entirely at odds with the haphazard, revolving door transfer policy at Real Madrid.

 Benítez himself has had an up-and-down career since he burst onto the European scene in such spectacular fashion.
-Whilst he added to his reputation with an unlikely Champions League win at Liverpool, a disappointing spell at Inter Milan was followed by a toxic reign at Chelsea, and he will be relishing the opportunity to reassert his credentials as one of Europe’s top managers having taken over at Real Madrid.
+Whilst he added to his reputation with an unlikely Champions League win at Liverpool, a disappointing spell at Inter was followed by a toxic reign at Chelsea, reasonable results at Napoli, failure at Real Madrid and now, to his credit, a respectable building job at Newcastle.